fred-juma/Kodekloud-Engineer-Tasks/kodekloud DevOps Engineer/15. Deploy Nagios on Kubernetes/README.md

 thor@jump_host ~$
 ```

-Inspect the [depolyment](nagios-deployment.yaml) definition and ensure it is correct
+Inspect the [depolyment definition file](nagios-deployment.yaml) definition and ensure it is correct

 Then apply the deployment definition to create the deployment resources